 Are you trying to decide between investing in ETFs vs. mutual funds?
-This article will help you truly understand the differences to make a better decision over mutual funds or ETFs for your portfolio.
+This article will help you understand the differences to better decide on mutual funds or ETFs for your portfolio.

 ETFs vs. mutual funds

 ETFs and mutual funds offer broad market index tracking or a specific sector, industry, or investing strategies like growth, dividend, or value portfolios.
-Both ETFs and Mutual funds are managed by professional portfolio managers.
+Professional portfolio managers manage both ETFs and Mutual funds.
 ETFs offer more control and lower costs for the independent investor.

 Are ETFs mutual funds?